yujiaze/MusicPlayer/readme.md

 I wrote app.js first,like a view in Backbone,initial some DOM var for app and event binding

-Then I wrote music-list and music-model, actually these works were done in the same
+Then I wrote music-list and music-model, actually these works were done in the same time